bparanj/crystal/electronics/zettel/current.md

 4. How does one differentiate between direct current (DC) and alternating current (AC)?
 Direct current (DC) flows consistently in one direction, while alternating current (AC) periodically reverses direction.
 DC maintains a constant polarity, whereas AC oscillates between positive and negative polarities at a specific frequency.

-DC resembles a river flowing consistently in one direction, while AC resembles ocean waves moving back and forth.
 To demonstrate the difference between DC and AC:

 a) Set up two circuits: one with a battery (DC) and one with a wall outlet (AC).
 b) Connect an LED to the battery circuit and observe steady illumination.